Sannel/Sannel.House.Gateway/readme.md

 # Sannel.House.Gateway
-This is the api gateway responsable for routing requests.
+This is the api gateway responsible for routing requests.

 # Builds